 What Matters is an annual community luncheon that inspires people from all sectors in our Triangle region to learn about and address key community issues together.
 The event begins with dynamic morning workshops and culminates in a lunch program featuring a keynote speaker and awards presentation.
 What Matters typically attracts more than 500 corporate, civic, philanthropic, academic, healthcare, religious and nonprofit leaders who are dedicated to making our community great for everyone.
-At the event, the Foundation presents the $25,000 Innovation Award to a nonprofit collaboration doing exciting work in our community, and two awards focused on the game-changing work of philanthropic community members – the Catalyst Award and the Legacy Award .
+At the event, the Foundation presents two awards focused on the game-changing work of philanthropic community members – the Catalyst Award and the Legacy Award .
 Event proceeds support the Fund for the Triangle, which provides funding for Our Focus in the arts, community development, environmental conservation and youth literacy.

 What Matters 2017: Our Kids